It’s All About The Shoes

 This year has seen the Boogy Shoe and Hot Boogy used by various singing groups, as someone said “it’s just made for music”.

-Also the Hot Boogie Shoe was used by the Krewe of Muses at this year’s Mardi Gras in New Orleans their theme was Musicology so it was a perfect choice.
+Also the Hot Boogie Shoe was used by the Krewe of Muses in the 2019 Mardi Gras New Orleans their theme was Musicology so it was a perfect choice.
 Even if I didn’t go at least my shoe did!

 BFC Creations based in Boston continue to do a magnificent job of digitising my shoe designs for machine embroidery.